-I recently noticed that you were trying to promote your live show on Grindr, but most of the guys were trying to hook up with you.
+I recently noticed that you were trying to promote your live show on Grindr.
+Most of the guys were trying to hook up with you.
 Do you deal with guys constantly throwing themselves at you?
-Not knowing you for you, but just because you’re a “rapper?”
+Not knowing you for you but just because you’re a “rapper?”

 What would you say separates your music from other openly gay rappers?

 That line of separation comes with content.
 You can listen to what they’re saying, then listen to what I’m saying.
 What I bring to the table is what’s missing as far as hip-hop goes.
 I don’t follow the trends, and I don’t follow the crowds I do me.
 Meanwhile, everybody else is sounding like everybody else you can’t separate that.

 What’s something you would like to tell the readers, who haven’t heard your music before, about yourself as an artist?

 If you haven’t heard any of my music before, then you have defiantly been cheating your music library.
 Medino Green as a hip-hop artist embodies your expectations of what an openly gay male rapper should sound like.
 Nothing more, nothing less.

 Where do you see yourself in 10 years from now?